 Pawning your preowned fine watch

 Pawning is the second most popular option when looking to get cash for their valuables.
 This is an attractive option for many because you have the opportunity to get your items back.
-Pawning is often compared to a loan.
-You leave your watch, or other valuables, at a local pawn shop.
+Pawning is when you leave your watch, or other valuables, at a local pawn shop.
 They lend you an agreed-upon amount of money which you must pay back within a certain amount of time.
-You will also have to keep in mind interest rates when you paw, just like any other loan pawnshops do add on a significant amount of interest on their transactions.
+You will also have to keep in mind interest rates when you paw.

 The drawback of pawning a watch, especially a Rolex or Breitling, is that pawnshops do not specialize in watches.
 A variety of different items enter pawn shops every day.
 Watch dealers, on the other hand, do specialize in buying watches meaning they will often offer more money for your watch.
-In short, pawn shops offer less money for high-end watches because they have had to consider the possibility they may never be repaid for their loan.
+In short, pawn shops offer less money for high-end watches because they have had to consider the possibility they may never be repaid.

 Have you ever looked into consigning your luxury watch?